stevee1207/WRC-Analyst-Extension/README.md

 - English
 - Hungarian

-## ⚙️ Removal (if u don't like the add-on)
+## ⚙️ Removal

+If you don't like the add-on, removal is easy:

+- Go to chrome://extensions/.
+- Find the WRC Analyst Extension.
+- Click **Remove**.
-- Easy, simple remove the extension from your browser and delete the addon extension folder (which you downloaded from here).
+- You can now safely delete the downloaded extension folder from your computer.

 ## ✒️ Technologies